 - For Social Awareness: Partner poses, leading sequences and learning poses from others require students to watch each other’s nonverbal cues and work together.
 Mindfulness also teaches awareness and recognition of others.

-- For Relationship Skills: Collaborating on a group yoga sequence builds communication, cooperation, and interpersonal skills.
+- For Relationship Skills: Collaborating on a group yoga sequence builds communication skills, collaborative problem solving, cooperation, and interpersonal skills.
 Mindfulness of our own words and actions helps kids learn how their choices may help, or harm others.

 - For Responsible Decision-Making: Mindfulness creates a pause between a feeling and a reaction, giving students a chance to learn to choose their response and practice problem solving when feelings and emotions get too large.